Climbing Strong: Understanding & Preventing Common Finger Injuries

 Do physiotherapists treat hand and finger injuries?

-Yes, physiotherapists are all trained in the basics of assessment, diagnosis, and treatment of musculoskeletal injuries of the hands and fingers.
-However, seeing a physiotherapist who climbs and also has a special interest in treating hand and finger injuries will likely result in better care.
-A specific Climbing Physio can combine manual therapy techniques with progressive sport specific strengthening to restore function, alleviate pain, and prevent future injuries, allowing you to get back to doing what you love – climbing.
+Yes, physiotherapists are trained in the assessment, diagnosis, and treatment of musculoskeletal injuries of the hands and fingers.
+Seeing a physiotherapist who climbs and has a special interest in treating hand and finger injuries may provide more tailored care.
+A Climbing Physio can combine manual therapy techniques with progressive sport-specific strengthening to help restore function, support pain management, reduce future injury risk, and assist a safe return to climbing.

 Hand and finger injuries are an unfortunate but sometimes an unavoidable aspect of rock climbing.
 However, with the right guidance and support from a qualified physiotherapist experienced in climbing and finger injuries you can navigate these injuries effectively.
 Climbers often finish a physiotherapy plan with injury prevention strategies and exercises to help address their weaknesses.
 Don't hesitate to reach out to us if you are dealing with a rock-climbing injury so our dedicated Climbing Physio can help you.